It is the largest branch of the brachial plexus and continues the posterior cord, with nerve fibers from C6, C7, C8, and occasionally T1.

 Sensory deficit: numbness and tingling in the radial half of the back of the hand, and a dorsal aspect of 3 1/2 radial digits, excluding its nail beds.

 In Wartenberg syndrome, there is considerable radial pain in the wrist and a strong resemblance to de Quervain’s tenosynovitis symptoms.
 The Finkelstein test can be positive.

 Radial nerve compression or injury can occur at any point along the anatomical course of the nerve and can have a variety of etiologies.

 Radial nerve entrapment is a rare diagnosis that is often not recognized.
 Compression or entrapment can occur at any location within the nerve distribution, but the most common site of the web occurs in the proximal forearm.

 This most common location is typically near the supinator and often involves the posterior interosseous branch.
 The radial nerve arises from C5 to C8 and provides motor function to the extensors of the forearm, wrist, and fingers.

 The superficial radial nerve provides a sensory function to the posterior forearm.
 Depending on the location of the entrapment, a patient may experience pain, numbness, weakness, general dysfunction, or any combination of these.

 Compression or scarring of the radial nerve at different points along its path can cause denervation of the extensor or supinator muscles and numbness or paresthesia in the distribution of the radial sensory nerve (RSN).

 The result can be pain, weakness, and dysfunction.
 The most common compression site is on the proximal forearm in the area of the supinator and involves the posterior interosseous branch.

-However, problems can occur proximally in relation to fractures of the humerus at the junction of the middle and proximal thirds, as well as distally on the radial aspect of the wrist.
+However, problems can occur proximally about fractures of the humerus at the junction of the middle and proximal thirds, as well as distally on the radial aspect of the wrist.